-Three Billboards Outside Ebbing, Missouri has been an awards season darling, racking up six Golden Globe nominations among many other accolades.
+Three Billboards Outside Ebbing, Missouri has been an awards season darling, racking up six Golden Globe nominations and seven Oscar nominations.
 Although the film from Martin McDonagh is packed with memorable performances, the most applauded belong to Frances McDormand and Sam Rockwell.
-Yet you may have heard rumblings about a backlash against Three Billboards Outside Ebbing, Missouri, which is bound to follow the film as awards season continues.
-Depending on the outcomes of the Golden Globes on January 7th, the response to the movie may become even more divisive.
+But you may have heard rumblings about a backlash against Three Billboards Outside Ebbing, Missouri, which is bound to follow the film after the 2018 Oscars ceremony.
 Spoilers for Three Billboards Outside Ebbing, Missouri follow.

 The premise of the film is that the teenaged daughter of Mildred Hayes (McDormand) was raped and murdered.
 Seven months later, no justice has been served.
 Mildred then decides to rent the space on three billboards by her house that say, “Raped while dying,” “And still no arrests?”
 “How come, Chief Willoughby?”